tagion/tagion/documents/modules/actor/actor_requirement.md

 | 3. |ERROR   | Error (Exception) is send to the supervisor |
 | 4. |STOP    | When the actor stops a END signal is send to the supervisor |

-A child is stop when a supervisor send a STOP signal to the child and the child sends an END when it stops if an error occurs in the child the error (Exception) should be send to the supervisor.
+child stops when a supervisor sends a STOP signal to the child and the child sends an END when it stops if an error occurs in the child the error (Exception) should be sent to the supervisor.

-An actor has a set of receives methods and this set of methods should never change as long as the actor is alive.
+An actor has a set of received methods and this set of methods should never change as long as the actor is alive.

 ## Start and Stop of Actor hierarchy

-This diagram show an example the startup sequence of the supervisor hierarchy.
+This diagram shows an example of the startup sequence of the supervisor hierarchy
 ```mermaid
 sequenceDiagram
     participant Main